-Staying on Track – Restaurant Business Plan
+Staying on Track – Successful Restaurant Business Plan

-It is the restaurant business plan that forces an entrepreneur to consider each of the critical success factors, like five years of operating costs and a marketing plan that will keep a steady flow of customers coming to the establishment.
+It is the best restaurant business plan that forces an entrepreneur to consider each of the critical success factors, like five years of operating costs and a marketing plan that will keep a steady flow of customers coming to the establishment.
 Having a great menu, a willingness to work seven days a week, or a great interior design is just not enough to achieve long-term success.

 Getting Down to Work

-Company Description – The description of the business includes explaining the legal structure, business concept, description of the intended site, layout, capitalization needed for startup, sources of funding, and description of the menu (include a sample).
+Company Description – The description of the business includes explaining the legal structure, successful restaurant tips, description of the intended site, layout, capitalization needed for startup, sources of funding, and description of the menu (include a sample).
 The most difficult element in this section is describing the business concept.
 It is tempting to wax poetic about the restaurant, but it is important to stay on task while writing the description.
 The concept includes things like ambiance, service style, seating capacity, lighting, and other elements that differentiate the business.

 Management Team – In many cases, restaurants fail over time due to bad management.
 Just think about personal experiences when service was poor or the restaurant ran out of certain food items.
-The management team overview describes who will follow the business plan and manage costs, staffing, operations, and financial matters.
+The management team overview describes who will follow the best business plan for a restaurant and manage costs, staffing, operations, and financial matters.
 Each key employee should be named and their experience described.
 If management agreements are in place, they should be described.

 Industry Analysis – What is the exact target market?
 This section gives an overview of the industry relevant to the type of restaurant opening.
 The National Restaurant Association is a good source of information and statistics.
 Other sources include the Chamber of Commerce, the Department of Labor, and the U.S. Bureau of the Census.
 The profile of the typical customer the restaurant wants to attract is presented.
 Also, the location details and competitive analysis are included.